tdivyajyotis/ctfwriteupdater/README.md

 ## CHANGELOG

 26/03/2022 - additional contributor: @krishyadav007 from team-dd05
-             Startup diagnostic code and conditional run by the means of commandapis hosted by github page implemented
+             Startup diagnostic code and conditional run by the means of commandapis hosted by github pages implemented

 30/03/2022 - Implemented UserAgent strings for final implementation of CTFTime api